Audeze MM-500 Review: New Amazing Headphones From Audeze! (2023)

 Audeze MM-500 Review

-Despite the fact that the majority of Audeze’s products are aimed at HiFi audio enthusiasts, headphones such as the LCD-X have also maintained a strong connection to the pro-audio community.
+Despite the fact that the majority of Audeze products are made for high-end audio enthusiasts, their products have created a very strong impression on the audio engineering community.

-With the MM-500 headphones, Grammy-winning mixing engineer Manny Marroquin takes the pro-audio connection to the next level.
-In addition to being a hit in the studio, does the MM-500 also deserve a place in audiophile headphone collections?
+With this model that we are going to review in this article, the MM-500 headphones, the Grammy-winning mixing engineer Manny Marroquin takes the fame to a whole another level.
+This set is already a hit in the studio, but does it really deserve to have a place in an audiophile headphone collection?
+We think yes!

 Audeze Logo